schooltool-project/schooltool-book/source/admin-passwd.rst

 Changing the Management Password
 ================================

-The first step is to log in as the site manager, do a little basic customization and create a user account for yourself.
+The first step is to log in as the "Default Manager," do a little basic customization and create a user account for yourself.
 So first go to http://localhost:7080.
 You should see a blank calendar like this:

    .. image:: images/admin-passwd-0.png